Massachusetts Paid Family And Medical Leave (PFML)

 Massachusetts PFML

-PFML is underwritten and paid by the state of Massachusetts.
-But employers have the option of seeking a privatized plan, instead.
+PFML is underwritten and paid by the Commonwealth of Massachusetts.
+But employers have the option to seek a privatized plan, instead.

-By law, private PFML plans must offer payouts the same or better than the state plan, with premiums equal to or lower than state premiums.
-Privatized plans may offer faster underwriting, better service, increased benefits, and lower premiums.
+By law, private PFML plans must offer payouts the same or better than the state plan.
+Private plans may offer faster underwriting, better service, increased benefits, and lower premiums.

 PFML in Massachusetts is a stand-alone benefit.
 But employers may be able to save money by bundling it with ancillary benefits, including dental, vision, and group life.